Contact Information

 Research Description

 2. Directed endosymbiosis for evolutionary studies and synthetic biology: Endosymbiotic theory suggests that mitochondria and chloroplasts evolved from free-living prokaryotes which entered the host cell and were retained as endosymbionts; however, there is a minimal understanding of chloroplast evolved from cyanobacterial endosymbionts.
 We are developing synthetic model systems to study chloroplast evolution by generating cyanobacterial endosymbionts within eukaryotic cells.
 Our studies focus on studying various stages of chloroplast evolution including but not limited to (i) cyanobacterial endosymbiont genome minimization, (ii) engineer cyanobacterial endosymbionts to secrete photosynthetic end-products, (iii) develop strategies to facilitate protein exchange between the endosymbiont and host and (iv) mutation-based evolution and selection.
-These studies are expected to provide molecular details into the evolution of structure/function of complex organelles in eukaryotic cells.
-Further, these studies are providing us with a roadmap to build synthetic endosymbiotic systems for various synthetic biology applications.
-Synthetic Biology applications: Engineering genetically tractable yeast/cyanobacteria endosymbiosis will be to generate "photosynthetic yeasts".
+These studies are expected to provide molecular details into the evolution of structure/function of organelles in eukaryotic cells.
+Synthetic Biology applications: These studies are providing us with a roadmap to build synthetic endosymbiotic systems for various synthetic biology applications.
+Engineering genetically tractable yeast/cyanobacteria endosymbiosis will be to generate "photosynthetic yeasts".
 This platform will couples the biosynthetic and biocatalytic potential of yeast to the photosynthetic ability of cyanobacteria; essentially the cyanobacterial endosymbionts will act as artificial chloroplasts for yeast cells.
 This platform will allow us harnessing light and photosynthesis to biosynthesize high value molecules like natural products, biofuels among others.

 3. Engineering selectivity in targeting cancer: We are combining synthetic biology, synthetic chemistry and material science to develop fundamentally novel, modular platforms for selectively targeting cancers with defined biomarkers.
 We are using principles of directed evolution and biomolecule delivery platforms to engineer novel biologics that specifically target cancers where the biomarkers are well characterized.